spuder/puppet-gitlab/README.md

 maestrodev/wget

-The following dependencies should be resolved automatically
+The following programs will be installed

-git  		>=1.7.10
+- git  		>=1.7.10
-ruby 		>=2.0.0
+- ruby 		>=2.0.0
 - bundler
 - mysql2
--ruby2.0
+- ruby2.0
--charlock_holmes
+- charlock_holmes
-mysqlserver
+- mysqlserver
-mysqlclient
+- mysqlclient
-ngnix
+- ngnix
-postfix
+- postfix

 You can safely ignore the following warnings that are presented durring installation